webaverse/website-scam-detection/README.md

 Make a list of all possible variants of the domain name you could possibly think someone would fall for.

+Then, make a file called `whitelist.txt` or just edit `whitelist_default.txt`.

+Add all of your legit domains or domains you know are real and safe and you wish to ignore.

 Now run `npm run detect-scammers`.
 This will take a while, as it will search through all known TLDs for scammers.

 When that is done, it should output a but a URLs to urls_to_check.txt, along with a folder of screenshots.